 City of Portland Employees & City Contractors

 Only use this option if you are a City of Portland employee scheduling work to be performed by other City of Portland employees or if you are under contract with the City of Portland to perform public infrastructure work in the public right-of-way.
 This does not include work performed as part of private development, such as street work covered by Public Works Permitting.

 - Submit a notification to PBOT for upcoming City of Portland work

-- City of Portland employees should use this form to reserve on-street parking, close a travel lane, sidewalk, or street.
+- City of Portland employees and contractors should use this form to reserve on-street parking, close a travel lane, sidewalk, or street.

 This does not include work performed as part of private development, such as street work covered by Public Works Permitting.

-- Submit a notification to PBOT as required by your street use permit
+- Submit a notification to PBOT as required by your Sidewalk Repair Permit

 Permit Processing Times